252843759/leetcode/README.md

 # leetcode
-the repository to save my code and thought about leetcode problem
+the repository to save my code and idea about leetcode problem